projectpages/project-pages/_posts/2015-08-26-introduction.md

 layout:     post
 title:      Introduction
 date:       2015-08-28
-author:     Microstructure Grain Growth
+author:     Grain Growth Team
 ---

-Welcome to the **Microstructure Grain Growth** Project website!
+Welcome to the **Grain Growth** Project website!

 This is the semester project for the CSE 8803/ME 8883 Material Informatics class at Georgia Tech during the Fall 2015 semester.